umbckhitk/capstonebeta-production/README.md

-Proposal Accepted date : Oct 19
+###Proposal Accepted date : Oct 19
-Date: 11-18-2023
+###Date: 11-18-2023
-Project: Donation Website
-Status: Alpha
+###Status: Alpha
-Percentage of product functionality implemented: 100% Percentage of critical functions and features implemented: 100% Scope of improvements : yes
+###Percentage of product functionality implemented: 100%
+###Percentage of critical functions and features implemented: 100%
+###Scope of improvements : yes
-Percentage of features and functions with known defects and gaps: 30% Quality level for non-production use: The website can be used for a reasonable amount of time without crashing or failing, and it can handle a reasonable number of users.
+###Percentage of features and functions with known defects and gaps: 30%
+###Quality level for non-production use: The website can be used for a reasonable amount of time without crashing or failing, and it can handle a reasonable number of users.
 However, there are some known defects and gaps that need to be addressed before the website is ready for production use.
 Completed features: